How To Help Someone With Cocaine Addiction?

 4. Share Concerns Honestly

-To effectively express concern, start the conversation in a private, calm setting and focus on creating a supportive dialogue, defined as an interaction that encourages sharing and understanding without judgment.
-For instance, you could say, “I’m really concerned about your health, and I want to support you in any way I can.
+It’s also important to have this conversation in a private, calm setting and focus on creating a supportive dialogue that encourages sharing and understanding without judgment.
+You could say, “I’m really concerned about your health, and I want to support you in any way I can.
 How have you been feeling lately?”
 This invites them to share their experiences without feeling accused or judged.

 5. Set Boundaries Clearly